alisharify7/Python-Less/README.md

 # python-less
-solve some fun problem in python
+solve some fun problem sets in python